-Encourage customer involvement through digital channels with interactive content, and you’ll often find yourself with even more content at your disposal.
+Encourage customer involvement through digital channels with interactive content.
+You’ll often find yourself with even more content at your disposal.

 So what’s an influencer?
 Simply, it’s someone who has influence over others.
 In this context, it is individuals on social media who have a trusted and engaged audience, which can be influenced by the content provided to it.
 If these individuals endorse a certain product, their audience is likely to listen.